FansDB/docs/docs/performers.md

 1. The main purpose of images is to identify the performer.
 1. Images must have only the performer and no other people.
 1. Try using a variety of different image shot types, ranging from portrait shots to full body shots.(1)
-1. Do not add images where performer face is not visible, except in cases where no pictures with the performer's face exist.
+1. Do not add images where the performer's face is not visible, except in cases where no pictures with the performer's face exist.
 1. Do not add images that have artificial filters applied to them.
 1. Do not add animated images.
 1. Do not add image compilations/collages.